peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

         int desiredExponentSmall,
         PeterO.PrecisionContext ctx);

-Returns a decimal number with the same value but a new exponent.Note that this is not always the same as rounding to a given number of decimal places, since it can fail if the difference between this value's exponent and the desired exponent is too big, depending on the maximum precision.
+Returns a decimal number with the same value but a new exponent.
+Note that this is not always the same as rounding to a given number of decimal places, since it can fail if the difference between this value's exponent and the desired exponent is too big, depending on the maximum precision.
 If rounding to a number of decimal places is desired, it's better to use the RoundToExponent and RoundToIntegral methods instead.

 <b>Parameters:</b>